multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 The account `my_address` now has the nonce `1`, because a transaction has been executed, sent from it.
 Its balance remains unchanged - the deployment transaction did not cost anything, because the `gasPrice` field was set to `0` in the second scenario step.
 This is only allowed in tests, of course.

-The account `the_crowdfunding_contract` is the Crowdfunding smart contract.
+The account `crowdfunding` is the Crowdfunding smart contract.
 We assert that it contains the bytecode specified by the file `output/crowdfunding.wasm` (path relative to the JSON file).
 We also assert that its `nonce` is `0`, which means that the contract itself has never deployed a "child" contract of its own (which is technically possible).
 The `balance` of the smart contract account is `0`, because it didn't receive any EGLD as part of the deployment transaction, nor did we specify any scenario steps that transfer EGLD to it (we'll do that soon).

-And finally, we assert that the smart contract storage contains `my_address` under the `owner` key, which is what the `init` function was supposed to make sure.
-The smart contract has, therefore, remembered you.
+And finally, we assert that the smart contract storage contains `500,000,000,000` under the `target` key, which is what the `init` function was supposed to make sure.
+The smart contract has, therefore, remembered the target you set for it.

 # **Next up**